Pebbles and Sand

 A philosophy professor stood before his class and had some items in front of him.
-When class began, wordlessly he picked up a large, empty mayonnaise jar and proceeded to fill it with rocks right to the top ~ rocks about 2” in diameter.
+When class began, wordlessly he picked up a large, empty mason jar and proceeded to fill it with rocks right to the top ~ rocks about 2” in diameter.

 He then asked the students if the jar was full?
 They agreed it was.

 So the professor then picked up a box of pebbles and poured them into the jar.
 He shook the jar lightly.
 The pebbles, of course, rolled into the open areas between the rocks.